risk-first/website/Agency-Risk.md

 ### Morale Risk

-> Morale, also known as Esprit de Corps, is the capacity of a group's members to retain belief in an institution or goal, particularly in the face of opposition or hardship - [Morale, _Wikipedia_](https://en.wikipedia.org/wiki/Morale)
+> "Morale, also known as Esprit de Corps, is the capacity of a group's members to retain belief in an institution or goal, particularly in the face of opposition or hardship" - [Morale, _Wikipedia_](https://en.wikipedia.org/wiki/Morale)

 Sometimes the morale of the team or individuals within it dips, leading to lack of motivation.
 [Morale Risk](Agency-Risk#morale-risk) is a kind of [Agency Risk](Agency-Risk) because it really means that a team member or the whole team isn't committed to the [Goal](Glossary#Goal-In-Mind) and may decide their efforts are best spent elsewhere.
 [Morale Risk](Agency-Risk#morale-risk) might be caused by: